sysrpl/Codebot.Web/README.md

 ## Using Templates

-Instead of using your ``DefaultPage`` to serve a static file, it might be useful to user as a template.
-A template fills out a response partially based on properties of your handler object.
-To use a template  simply add ``IsTemplate = true`` to the ``DefaultPage`` attribute decoration.
-Next put the property name or multiple names in your default page file to have it act as a template.
+Instead of using your ``DefaultPage`` to serve a static file, it might be useful to use it as a template file.
+A template file can fill out a response using properties of your handler object.
+To use a template file simply add ``IsTemplate = true`` to the ``DefaultPage`` attribute decoration.
+Thne put a property name or multiple property names in your default page file and it act as a template.

 ```csharp
     [DefaultPage("home.html", IsTemplate = true)]
     public class Hello : PageHandler
 ```

-And in ``home.html``:
+And in your ``home.html`` default page file:

 ```html
 <html>